Pouring milk first makes the ideal cup of tea, research shows

 In possibly the most controversial news you'll read all day, it has been claimed that you should indeed pour milk in first when making tea.

-New research has looked at how to make the best cuppa in areas with hard water, and revealed that a high mineral content in the water of these areas prevents flavour compounds from forming properly.
+Research has looked at how to make the best cuppa in areas with hard water, and revealed that a high mineral content in the water of these areas prevents flavour compounds from forming properly.

 An expert has claimed that - in these areas - adding the milk in first allows its proteins to lock in taste.